FlutterFlow/flutterflow-documentation/docs/resources/ui/components/using-components.md

     </div>
     <p></p>

-2. Then, add the widget builder placeholder to the appropriate location within the component’s widget tree.
+2. Then, add the widget builder placeholder into the desired spot in the component’s widget tree where the dynamic element should appear.

     <div style={{
         position: 'relative',